Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

 DFT+DMFT addresses this limitation by treating the $3d$ correlations dynamically through the frequency-dependent self-energy $\Sigma(i\omega_n)$, capturing quasiparticle renormalization and fluctuating local moments on equal footing.
 That our melting curve falls within experimental uncertainty while using interaction parameters $(U,J)$ adopted from prior DFT+DMFT studies \cite{ieccPourovskii2017, chsGavriliuk2023, chsHo2024} (rather than fitted to melting data) indicates genuine predictive power and is consistent with the view that dynamical correlations account for a substantial part of the long-standing discrepancy between simulation and experiment for Fe at core conditions.

-In conclusion, we introduced a physics‑informed machine‑learning approach that substantially reduces the computational cost of realistic DFT+DMFT calculations.
-Rather than directly fitting the noisy Matsubara self‑energy as an unconstrained output, we learn a compact representation built from the high‑frequency limit and a truncated set of real Legendre coefficients, together with the Fermi level.
-Implemented with E(3)‑equivariant graph neural networks, this provides a physically consistent warm start to the DMFT fixed point and reduces the number of costly impurity iterations by a factor of two to four across Fe, FeO, and NiO.
+In conclusion, we introduced a physics-informed machine-learning approach that substantially reduces the computational cost of realistic DFT+DMFT calculations.
+Rather than directly fitting the noisy Matsubara self-energy as an unconstrained output, we learn a compact representation built from the high-frequency limit and a truncated set of real Legendre coefficients, together with the Fermi level.
+Implemented with E(3)-equivariant graph neural networks, this provides a physically consistent warm start to the DMFT fixed point and reduces the number of costly impurity iterations by a factor of two to four across Fe, FeO, and NiO.
 This acceleration turns DFT+DMFT into a practical engine for generating correlated energies and forces at scale.
-Using the accelerated workflow, we expanded our Fe dataset and trained a NequIP‑based MLIP that enables large‑scale molecular dynamics for phase equilibrium.
-Applying solid–liquid coexistence simulations in the 307–352 GPa range, we obtained the melting curve of Fe under core conditions and predict $T_m = 6225$~K at 330 GPa, in close agreement with recent experimental constraints.
-More broadly, this approach turns DFT+DMFT into a scalable engine for finite‑temperature simulations of correlated materials, with applications ranging from transition‑metal compounds to matter under planetary interior conditions.
+Using the accelerated workflow, we expanded our Fe dataset and trained a NequIP-based MLIP that enables large-scale molecular dynamics for phase equilibrium.
+Applying solid–liquid coexistence simulations in the 307–352 GPa range, we obtained the hcp-Fe melting curve under core conditions and predict $T_m = 6225$~K at 330 GPa, in close agreement with recent experimental constraints.
+More broadly, the present framework provides a route toward scalable finite-temperature simulations of correlated materials, with applications ranging from transition-metal compounds to matter under planetary interior conditions.
 In this work, the learned self-energy is used strictly as a warm start, and all correlated reference energies and forces are obtained after full DFT+DMFT refinement.
 Nevertheless, the near-converged character of the ML initialization suggests a future uncertainty-controlled surrogate mode, in which full CTQMC refinement is invoked selectively rather than for every configuration, potentially enabling substantially larger speedups.

 \textit{Acknowledgements}---This work was supported by the startup funds of the office of the Dean of SASN of Rutgers University-Newark.
 The authors acknowledge the Office of Advanced Research Computing (OARC) at Rutgers for providing access to the Amarel cluster and associated research computing resources.